noahlandis/WizardSupplyCo/docs/DesignDoc.md

 ​

 ## Executive Summary
-Introducing Sorcerer's Supply Co. (development codename), a captivating web application that transports the wonderful world of magical commerce into the digital age.
+Introducing Sorcerer's Supply Co., a captivating web application that transports the wonderful world of magical commerce into the digital age.
 Sorcerer's Supply Co. offers users a spellbinding platform to explore and acquire a wide array of magical items, from wands to brooms, and everything in between.

 In its present iteration, Sorcerer's Supply Co. allows users to effortlessly create an account, peruse the diverse selection of magical items, and add desired products to their cart.
 Moreover, the application's owner possesses the ability to enrich the store's inventory by adding new items, as well as editing or deleting existing offerings as needed.